aditya8138/UTD/CS6390/notes/BGP.md

 Provider-to-customer edges must form a directed acyclic graph (DAG).
 However, in terms of peer-to-peer, any body can be peer to any body else.

-Export policy restrictions:

-- Provider:
+The customer-provider and peer-to-peer agreements translate into several rules governing BGP export policies:

 - Exporting to a provider: In exchanging routing information with a
     provider:
     - An AS can only export its networks and the routes of its customers.
     - However, it can not export routes learned from other provider or peers.
     - That is, an AS does not provide transit services for its provider.
 - Exporting to a peer: In exchanging routing information with a peer: same restrictions.
 - Exporting to a customer: In exchanging routing information with a
     customer:
     - An AS can export everything: its customer routes, as well as routes learned from its providers and peers.
     - That is, an AS does provide transit services for its customers.

 In conclusion: A node can export to its peer and to its provider only paths that it has learned from its customers

-**Lemma 1:** A path exported by a provider g to a customer h can only be subsequently exported by providers to their customers (exported via provider -> customer edges).
+**Lemma 5:** A path exported by a provider g to a customer h can only be subsequently exported by providers to their customers (exported via provider -> customer edges).
 - If g exports the path to h, h cannot export it to y nor to x, h can export to y or x only a path via a customer
 - You can repeat the argument between h and i, etc.

-Guide line A

-## 2017/06/19
-A quick recap:
-- Checking for a *nice* BGP is HP-hard.
-- No dispute wheel => system is *nice*.
-- People don't disclose routing policies.

-Thus we propose a general guideline/requirement for sanity:
-1. Provider to customer graph is acyclic.
-1. Export policy restrictions.
-1. Guide line A: you must prefer customer paths over peer or provider paths.
+__Guide line A:__ _Must prefer customer paths over those of peers and providers_

-### Theorem 1
+__Theorem 4:__
 For a BGP system that has only customer-provider and peer-to-peer relationships (no backup links), if all ASms follow guideline A, and the provider-customer graph is acyclic, and the export policies are respected, then the BGP system is inherently safe (always converges).

-#### Proof
+__Proof:__
 First, these two statements are the same.
 We will prove the latter one.

 - All three properties satisfied => No dispute wheel.
 - Dispute wheel exists => at least one of properties violated.

-#### Remark
+#### Some Remark
 If links and or nodes are added.deleted, or if the policies change, as long as they satisfy the given requirements, the system will remain stable.

+## Path Selection Policy
+If we have multiple BGP speakers per AS then, path selection is as follows:

+1. Choose the greatest `local_pref`
+1. Choose the least AS hops.
+1. Choose the lowest `MED` value
+1. Choose the least internal cost to border router.
+1. Choose the lowest peer IP address.